zhumingcheng697/Live-Web/chat-plaza-ultra/README.md

 I was able to achieve about all the features I wanted to add, including:

 - toggling audio and video on and off and switching between cameras and microphones
+- recover from failed autoplay attempts of media elements
 - reordering users’ frames depending on whether their camera and/or microphone is on
 - reporting and blocking users (intended to prevent inappropriate content)
 - allowing users to create rooms or requst to join existing rooms and switch between rooms